GSA/fpki-guides/_announcements/02_google_ct.md

 ### Disable CT-Checking
 You may disable CT-checking for agency-owned end-points.
 The new Google CT change allows you to hide certificates for hostnames in URLs.
 That means that certificates that would have been untrusted (due to improper disclosure) can continue being used. (**Note:**&nbsp;&nbsp;It's harder to detect mis-issued SSL certificates for these hosts.)

-Follow the steps below; otherwise, Google will treat any certificate as untrusted if disclosed via CT not according to policy.<!--Can't follow this in relation to previous paragraph.-->
+Google will treat any certificate as untrusted if disclosed via CT not according to policy.<!--Can't follow this in relation to previous paragraph.-->

 <!--Below looks like steps to take for the different OSs.
 Correct?-->

 **Windows registry location for Windows clients:**
 Software\Policies\Google\Chrome\CertificateTransparencyEnforcementDisabledForUrls

-**Step is to add a value?**  Example value:
+**Step is to add a value?**  Add <!--These are "policies changes"?-->Example value:
 Software\Policies\Google\Chrome\CertificateTransparencyEnforcementDisabledForUrls\1 = "example.com"
 Software\Policies\Google\Chrome\CertificateTransparencyEnforcementDisabledForUrls\2 = ".example.com"